fastify/fastify-vite/docs/guide/getting-started.md

 ```
 :::

 This Fastify server only has a root route and it replies with the result of `reply.html()`.
-This `html()` method is added by `@fastify/vite`, using the result of the `createHtmlFunction()` configuration hook, and will seamlessly serve either the development or production version of your `index.html`, according to the `dev` configuration setting passed to the `@fastify/vite` plugin options, with or without a server-side rendered markup.
+This `html()` method is added by `@fastify/vite`, using the result of the `createHtmlFunction()` configuration hook, and will seamlessly serve either the development or production version of your `index.html`, according to the `dev` configuration setting passed to the `@fastify/vite` plugin options, with or without server-side rendered markup.

 As for awaiting on `server.vite.ready()`, this is what triggers the Vite development server to be started (if in development mode) and all client-level code loaded.
 This step is intentionally kept separate from the plugin registration, as you might need to wait on other plugins to be registered first.